doobeh/ergo/ergo/content/tellus/test-driven-design.rst

 shoes and then walk through the site, at each step of the journey we test to see if that step was successful.

-A simple story for a user could be "Jane wants to log in to the site to update the occupation on her profile page" so lets break that down:
+A simple story for a user could be "Alice wants to log in to the site to update the occupation on her profile page" so lets break that down:

 #.
-Jane goes to the homepage of our site
+Alice goes to the homepage of our site
 #.
 She clicks on the 'Sign In' link.
 #.
-She enters her username and password, and clicks the 'Sign In' button to submit the form.
+She enters her username and password, and submits the form.
 #.
 The site logs her in and returns her to the homepage.
 #.
 She clicks on her name that is now shown on the navigation bar and chooses 'Manage' from the drop-down menu.
 #.
 She edits her occupation in her user details and clicks 'Save'